 Marine Education Specialist

-The Virginia Institute of Marine Science invites qualified applicants to apply for the Marine Education Specialist position in the Chesapeake Bay National Estuarine Research Reserve (CBNERR)
+The Virginia Institute of Marine Science is seeking qualified applicants to apply for the Marine Education Specialist.

 The Marine Education Specialist supports CBNERR activities as related to its K-12 education and public outreach programs.

 Reporting to the Educational Coordinator, the Education Specialist will support program development, implement educational programs, evaluate programs, and products and coordinate with key partners.